 Preparing ahead of time

-- Social Security number and date of birth for you, your spouse and dependents
+- Social Security number and date of birth for you, your spouse and other eligible family members

-- W-2 forms from all employers for you and your spouse
+- All W-2 forms, from all employers for you, and your spouse

 - Form 1099 for independent contractors